Trung-Dan-Phan/xhec-mlops-project-student/README.md

 ### 3. Run the Notebooks

 After setting up the environment, you can explore the dataset and start modeling by opening the Jupyter notebooks in the `notebooks` directory.

-1. **EDA Notebook** (`eda.ipynb`):
-   - Open this notebook to perform exploratory data analysis on the Abalone dataset.
-This includes visualizing distributions and analyzing correlations.

-2. **Modeling Notebook** (`modelling.ipynb`):
-   - This notebook contains the code to build, train, and evaluate a machine learning model for predicting the abalone's age.
+#### EDA Notebook (`eda.ipynb`)
+   In this part, we created graphs for the distribution of the target variable and all the numeric features' distribution across *Sex*.

+   Besides, we provide a pairplot which helps in visually understanding how different variables relate to each other, and how those relationships vary based on *Sex*.

+#### Modeling Notebook (`modelling.ipynb`)
+   We encode the *Sex*, use random forest regression and take rmse as the metric.
+We put forward the model initially and then use mlfow to track the model's performance across different *n_estimator*.
+We create an experiment to test different *n_estimator* value and then we log the parameter value, the performance metric, and register the model for each run.
+Finally, we use MLflow UI to compare all the run under the experiment.

 You can start Jupyter notebooks with: